2002 Sacagawea Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The Obverse Of The 2002 Sacagawea Dollar

-The obverse design was created by sculptor Glenna Goodacre and depicts Sacagawea, the Shoshone guide of the Lewis and Clark Expedition, carrying her infant son Jean Baptiste on her back.
-In a departure from traditional numismatic practice, Sacagawea is shown in three-quarter profile while looking directly at the holder.
+The obverse was sculpted by artist Glenna Goodacre.
+It depicts Sacagawea — the Shoshone guide of the Lewis and Clark Expedition — carrying her infant son Jean Baptiste on her back in traditional Hidatsa custom.

 Goodacre used Randy’L He-dow Teton, a Shoshone college student, as her model to ensure cultural authenticity.
-The artist incorporated large, dark eyes attributed to Sacagawea in Shoshone legends.
-The infant Jean Baptiste is shown on Sacagawea’s back in traditional Hidatsa custom.
+The design shows Sacagawea in three-quarter profile, looking directly at the viewer — an unconventional choice that broke from traditional numismatic portraiture.

-The word “LIBERTY” appears above Sacagawea’s head, the date “2002” is positioned below, and the motto “IN GOD WE TRUST” is placed to the left.
+The word “LIBERTY” appears above Sacagawea’s head, “2002” is positioned below, and “IN GOD WE TRUST” sits to the left.

 The Reverse Of The 2002 Sacagawea Dollar